 All bat species, their breeding sites and resting places are fully protected by law - they are a European protected species.
 It is an offence to kill, capture or disturb bats, or to damage, destroy or obstruct access to roosts.
 Activities which are likely to affect bats include:

-Our project experience includes numerous bat roosting and activity surveys for proposed developments, including renewable energy projects, roads, housing developments, hospitals, schools and smaller scale private home owner projects.
+Our ecologists are highly familiar with planning policy in respect of bats.
+Our project experience includes numerous bat roosting and activity surveys for proposed developments, including renewable energy projects, roads, housing developments, hospitals, schools and small-scale private home owner projects.

 Our bat survey methodology follows current best practice, including that outlined within the Bat Conservation Trust’s guidelines.